 Novel coronavirus pandemic has unleashed a wave of cyber-attacks, and now we need to protect ourselves and our websites.
 We want to share helpful steps that will protect your sites and data.

 1. Apply platform's and content management system security updates

 To protect your website, make sure that you have all security updates installed and delivered to the live environment.
-It is a foundation of the security of your website.
-You can find this information on the official website like Drupal security advisories or Wordpress security guide.
+It is the foundation of the security of your website.
+You can find this information on official websites like Drupal security advisories or WordPress security guides.